Perod122/Perod122/README.md

 <p align="left">Welcome to my GitHub!
 I'm a passionate developer from the Cebu, exploring the limitless possibilities of software development and striving to create impactful solutions.</p>

-- 🔭 I’m currently working on [PROJECTS WITH PERN STACK](https://github.com/Perod122/Products_PERN)
+- 🔭 I’m currently working on [PROJECTS WITH PERN STACK, NEXT.JS, TYPESCRIPT](https://github.com/Perod122/Products_PERN)

-- 🌱 I’m currently learning **Laravel, PERN Stack, JavaScript, Time Complexity of a Program**
+- 🌱 I’m currently learning **PERN Stack, JavaScript, TypeScript, Time Complexity of a Program**

 - 👨‍💻 All of my projects are available at [https://github.com/Perod122](https://github.com/Perod122)